 Government document citation

-Law periodical citation Legal citation Citation by country
+Law periodical citation Citation by country

 Each country usually has at least one de facto citation standard that has been adopted by most of the country's institutions.